dkellerman/scopedemo/README.md

 A web application for managing and viewing videos.
 Built with Next.js and Tailwind v4.
 UI works on both mobile web and desktop.

-### Additional features
+### Features

-- Fake login by entering any username on the home page (saved in sessionStorage)
+- Splash page: fake login by entering any username on the home page (saved in sessionStorage)
-- Allows anonymous users to view video details and comment - not sure if this was intended to be public, but would be a quick change to remove
+- User videos list
   - Videos marked as in progress (when played), and are sorted first for easy access - stored in localStorage
   - Otherwise videos sorted by creation date (updated date might be ideal)
-- Comments, for now username can be entered along with comment
-- Included an "edit video" since I was unsure if that was required
+- Video details and HTML5 player
   - Also added custom fullscreen/speed buttons to demo custom controls
+  - Allows anonymous users to view video details and comment - not sure if this was intended to be public, but would be a quick change to remove
+- Comments
+  - For now username can be entered along with comment
+- Add new video
+- Also included an "edit video" since I was unsure if that was required

 ## Getting Started